ouseful-testing/codespaces-jupyter-tm351/README.md

 - the editing environment is separate from the containerised computational environment.
 Codespaces can be used to provide install free, customisable, browser based VS Code and JupyterLab environments:
   - the VS Code editor can be customised by installing additional extensions via the `devcontainer.json` file;
   - the JupyterLab editing environment can be customised by installing JuptyerLab extensions via the `requirements.txt` file;
-  - __we can separate concerns of delivering a customised computational environmnt (via the Docker image) and a customised user editing environment (via `.devcontainer` config files in the repo__
+  - __we can separate concerns of delivering a customised computational environmnt (via the Docker image) and a customised user editing environment (via `.devcontainer` config files in the repo)__

 - file edits can be persisted in a Github repository using the VS Code and JupyterLab git extensions.
 (Modified files are persisted in the container and can also be published to a new branch);
   - __provides a natural rationale for getting students into the habit of using version control / git__

-- *the JupyterLab environment does supports a local file access extension but this doesn't appear to work in this context at the momnt...*
+- *the JupyterLab environment does supports a local file access extension but this doesn't appear to work in this context at the moment...*

-- langauge pack extensions can be added to the JupyterLab environmnt; the current environment includes Frecnch and Chinese language packas, along with English (the default); change language from the JupyterLab `Settings > Language` menu option;
+- langauge pack extensions can be added to the JupyterLab environmnt; the current environment includes French and Chinese language packs, along with English (the default); change language from the JupyterLab `Settings > Language` menu option;
-  - __we can support localisd language packs for forign students, or locally customised labels as required; users can install additional language packs themselves__
+  - __we can support localised language packs for foreign students, or locally customised labels as required; users can install additional language packs themselves__

 *The full TM351 environment includes a proxied OpenRefine server, although this seems to knock the Codespace container over.
 I think this is because OpenRefine is a resource heavy Java application that seems happiest with at least 4GB of memory available.*